The Foschini Group achieves efficient operations through partnership and technology

 Implementing a phased approach

 Heidé Botha, Head of Business Process and HR Analytics, has been with TFG for more than 20 years.
-The business benefit of bringing its South African operations of 3,000+ stores and around 25,500 employees onto a central workforce management system and establishing standard processes and procedures across the organisation, was clear.
-Botha knew that TFG needed a flexible solution that could be customised to meet local needs.
+The business benefit of bringing its South African operations of 3,000+ stores and around 25,500 employees onto a central workforce management system and establishing standard processes and procedures across the organization, was clear.
+Botha knew that TFG needed a flexible solution that could be customized to meet local needs.

 “How we sold it to the brands was: ‘We’re all having vanilla ice cream, but you can choose your flavor of sprinkles,’” she says.

 Ceridian worked closely with TFG to help with the large-scale deployment and change management planning.
 “Quite early on in the project, in the business case presented to the board, the biggest risk we raised was change management,” says Botha.
 “It took a substantial amount of change management and a dedicated Change & Training team to make inroads.”